Eras and Positions

 • There are about seven times more jobs than in the Original Six.

-• The 2021-22 season alone featured 1,123 players dressing in at least one game.
+• The 2023-24 season alone featured 1,022 players appearing in at least one game.

 If the HHOF inducted members in line with its player population, it would not fairly represent hockey’s history.
 As a result, HHOF standards must be set by era under the methodology to ensure an appropriate balance between generations.